MajickTek/MiniCraftLauncher/README.md

 - Double-click already downloaded version to launch it
 - The launcher keeps track of downloaded versions on restart
 - Under the Edit menu, go into the Select Channel submenu to switch between Release, Pre-Release, and Mod channels.
+- Insert/Add version profiles.
+These cannot be saved at the moment.
+GUI Options accessible via the Edit menu.
 ## How does it work?
 When a channel is selected, it downloads a `.index` file from https://github.com/MajickTek/MiniCraftLauncherIndex.
 Inside this file is a list of versions, and the format is like this: